FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 Snippets
 """"""""
-Your Snippets page shows a list of all your personal `Snippets <#sharing-resources-with-snippet>`_.
+Your Snippets page shows a list of all your personal `Snippets <simplifierResources.html#sharing-resources-with-snippet>`_.
 From here you can also make a new Snippet by clicking on the ``+New`` button on the right.

 .. image:: ./images/MySnippets.PNG